InfinitePain/Vehicle-License-Plate-Manager/README.md

     ./license_plate_manager
     ```

-## Usage

-When running the program, you will be prompted to input vehicle license plate information, such as the location abbreviation and plate number.
-The program will check for valid input and evaluate the license plate number based on the predefined criteria (e.g., "Schnapszahlen", tens, hundreds, and thousands).
-The license plates will be stored in a simple database, and you will be able to view the contents of the database.

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions for improvements or additional features, please feel free to open an issue or submit a pull request on the project's GitHub repository.